-The following pro forma adjustments reflect the GTIS Transaction and the LGI Transaction as if they had been completed as of January 1, 2012.
-The presentation of the GTIS Transaction reflects the application of purchase accounting.
-The presentation of the LGI Transaction reflects the combination of entities under common control.

-(a) Eliminates our predecessor's equity in the income of the LGI/GTIS Joint Ventures.

-(b) Reflects amortization of the intangible asset recorded in the GTIS Transaction of \$0.8 million.
-The trade name rights have an estimated useful life of three years based upon the timing of the majority of the forecasted revenues to be earned over the remaining development cycle of the LGI/GTIS Joint Ventures' communities.
-Amortization is recorded on a straight-line basis.
-Pro forma amortization expense was \$133,000 for the six months ended June 30, 2013.
+- (a) Reflects the GTIS Transaction as if it had been completed as of January 1, 2012.
+The presentation of the GTIS Transaction reflects the application of purchase accounting, including the following adjustments to the statement of operations for the six months ended June 30, 2013: - Elimination of our predecessor's equity in the income of the LGI/GTIS Joint Ventures; - Reflects amortization of the intangible asset recorded in the GTIS Transaction.
+The trade name rights have an estimated useful life of three years based upon the timing of the forecasted revenues of the LGI/GTIS Joint Ventures and are amortized on a straight-line basis.
+Pro forma amortization expense was \$133,000 for the six months ended June 30, 2013;